jschaves/very-simple-wp-popup/README.txt

 == Installation ==

+Installation for General Use

-Upload the Very Simple WordPress Popup plugin to your blog, activate it, then go to menu Settings and then select VSWP Popup.
+* Upload the Very Simple WordPress Popup plugin to your blog, activate it, then go to menu Settings and then select VSWP Popup.
+* In a post or page use the shortcode `[vswppopup ID=xxxxxxxxxxx title=xxxxxxxxxxxx]` to create a popup link.

 == Changelog ==